dibadgo/MigrationRest/Structure.md

 * GET *\<server\>:\<port\>/docs* - The API documentation generated automatically by [Swagger](https://swagger.io/)

 ### Workloads
-The namespace for manage workloads models
+The namespace for manage of workloads models

 * POST *workloads* - Create a workload
 * GET *workloads/<workload_id>* - Search the workload by id